-In September 2020, we entered into a purchase agreement (TracFone Purchase Agreement) with América Móvil to acquire TracFone, a leading provider of prepaid and value mobile services in the U.S. The transaction closed on November 23, 2021.
-In accordance with the terms of the TracFone Purchase Agreement, Verizon acquired all of TracFone's outstanding stock in exchange for approximately \$3.5 billion in cash, net of cash acquired and working capital and other adjustments, 57,596,544 shares of our common stock valued at approximately \$3.0 billion, and up to an additional \$650 million in future cash contingent consideration related to the achievement of certain performance measures and other commercial arrangements.
-The fair value of the common stock was determined on the basis of its closing market price on the Acquisition Date.
-The estimated fair value of the contingent consideration as of the Acquisition Date was approximately \$560 million calculated using a probability-weighted discounted cash flow model and significant unobservable inputs, thus representing a Level 3 measurement.
-The contingent consideration payable is based on the achievement of certain revenue and operational targets, measured over a two-year earn out period, as defined in the TracFone Purchase Agreement.
-During 2022, Verizon made payments of \$188 million related to the contingent consideration, which is reflected in Cash flows from financing activities in our consolidated statement of cash flows for the twelve months ended December 31, 2022.
-Payments related to the contingent consideration are expected to continue through 2024.
-As of December 31, 2022, the fair value of the contingent consideration was \$317 million.
-During 2022, we recorded gains of \$57 million related to fair value adjustments for the contingent consideration within Selling, general and administrative expense in our consolidated statement of income.
+In November 2021, we completed the acquisition of TracFone.
+Verizon acquired all of TracFone's outstanding stock in exchange for approximately \$3.5 billion in cash, net of cash acquired and working capital and other adjustments, 57,596,544 shares of common stock of the Company valued at approximately \$3.0 billion, and up to an additional \$650 million in future cash contingent consideration related to the achievement of certain performance measures and other commercial arrangements.
+The fair value of the contingent consideration as of the Acquisition Date was approximately \$560 million and represents a Level 3 measurement.
+The contingent consideration payable is based on the achievement of certain revenue and operational targets, measured over a two year earn out period.
+During 2023 and 2022, Verizon made payments of \$257 million and \$188 million, respectively, related to the contingent consideration, which is reflected in Cash flows from financing activities in our consolidated statements of cash flows.
 See Note 3 and Note 9 to the consolidated financial statements for additional information.